ChuksJoshuaa/Django-product-ecart/README.md

 -View list of all the available products and make a pdf copy of the available products at the store..

--Add New Products to the website.
+-Add New Products to the website..

 -cart system where users can choose items and get the total amount for the product..